What You Need To Know About Improving Your Indoor Air – The 8 Best House Plants for Purifying the Indoor Air

 Overview

 How is your indoor air?
-There is no place like home—it is the sanctuary, the safe haven where we feel the most comfortable and come back everyindoor air day to rejuvenate ourselves.
+There is no place like home—it is the sanctuary, the safe haven where we feel the most comfortable and come back every day to rejuvenate ourselves.
 Your home is also a reflection of your personality and style, and people often take great care in decorating and maintaining their living spaces.

 But what if every corner of your home is hiding toxins that threaten the health of your family?
 We are exposed to so much environmental pollution when we go out for work that we expect our homes to be clean and pollution-free.
 Indeed, home is the last place in the world you would want toxins hiding.
 However, the truth is quite to the contrary!